perspective API

 Kind: instance method of view

-same key/values properties as view
+- Shared the same key/values properties as

 view.delete()